Gabeaya/Capstone/Readme.md

 * 6:25 Research how to implement custom hooks
 * 6:35 Implement authentication with axios to begin with.
 From this point on all actions will be tracked with commits in the following repo: https://github.com/Gabeaya/Action-Planner
+* 8:10 Move on to using google auth with firebase

 ### Capstone Decisions:
 * Utilize the MUI within the "firebase" app made with the clever programmer.
 Try to learn a lot of mui as it does a lot of things you haven't even known existed, let alone know how to do yourself